 (g) to order some or all of the parties to an appeal to attend a hearing.

-(2) If a single judge makes a decision on the basis of the documents filed without requiring the parties to attend a hearing, rule 19 applies.
+(2) If a single judge makes a decision in the exercise of jurisdiction under subrule (1)(b) or (c), rule 19 applies.

 Note for this subrule: